joelagnel/joelfernandes.org/_posts/2026-03-02-open-source-models-march-2026.md

 | Qwen3.5 397B A17B | Text + Image | Text |
 | Kimi K2.5 | Text + Image + Video | Text |

-Kimi K2.5 is the clear winner here -- it accepts text, images, and video as inputs.
-Qwen3.5 handles images but not video.
-MiniMax and GLM-5 are both text-only.
+**Kimi K2.5** is the most capable here by a clear margin -- it accepts text, images, and video as inputs.
+It is the only model in this group that can handle video, making it the natural choice for any workflow that involves visual content beyond static images.

-If you are building something that needs to process visual inputs -- a document pipeline, a screenshot analyzer, a video summarizer -- Kimi K2.5 is the only one of these four that covers the full surface area.
-GLM-5 being text-only is a real constraint that may or may not matter depending on what you are building.
+**Qwen3.5 397B A17B** supports image input alongside text, which covers a large share of real-world use cases -- screenshots, diagrams, charts, scanned documents.
+It cannot handle video, but for most developer and research workflows that is not a blocking issue.
+Given that Qwen3.5 also has the largest context window (262k tokens) and fast output speed, it is a reasonable pick if image understanding matters but video does not.

+**MiniMax-M2.5** is text-only, which is surprising given that it is a February 2026 release.
+At a price point of $0.30/$1.20 per million tokens it is the cheapest model in this comparison, and its text-only limitation may simply reflect a deliberate trade-off to keep costs and latency down.

+**GLM-5** being text-only is arguably the sharpest limitation in its otherwise strong profile.
+It leads on intelligence, agentic reliability, and speed -- but if your pipeline ever needs to process an image or a video frame, you cannot use it without a separate vision model upstream.

+The bottom line: if multimodality matters for your use case, Kimi K2.5 is the only complete answer.
+If static image support is enough, Qwen3.5 is a solid alternative with better speed.
+If your workflow is purely text, GLM-5's other advantages come back into play.

 ---